 This article is part of a series seeking to identify the impacts of the current and most probably forthcoming terrorist attacks by the Islamic State and other jihadist groups, and focuses on major socio-psychological consequences.
-It follows a first article, which started outlining a framework for impact assessment out of our current understanding of the economic … Continue reading The Psychological Impact of the Islamic State Terrorist Attacks – Geopolitics, Uncertainties and Business (6)
+It follows a first article, which started outlining a framework for impact assessment out of our current understanding of the economic consequences of terrorism, … Continue reading The Psychological Impact of the Islamic State Terrorist Attacks – Geopolitics, Uncertainties and Business (6)

 This article identifies lessons we can learn from the impact of the conflict in Ukraine on businesses, as presented in the first part, to continue enhancing our understanding of the way businesses and the corporate world could usefully anticipate or foresee geopolitical and political risks and uncertainties.
-From the way to identify which crises and geopolitical uncertainties can … Continue reading Lessons from the Conflict in Ukraine – Geopolitics, Uncertainties and Business (4)

 With this article and the next one, we shall use the instability and conflict in Ukraine and the related impacts on businesses to continue enhancing our understanding of the way businesses and the corporate world could usefully anticipate or foresee geopolitical and political risks and uncertainties.

 On 24 June 2016 morning, the U.K. announced the results of the referendum on the Brexit: 51.9% of the population voted to leave the EU against 48.1% wanting to remain, while the turnout reached 72,2% (BBC Referendum Results).
-This vote triggered among the media, financial and European political elite a “shock”, consternation, and a host … Continue reading Lessons from and for the Brexit – Geopolitics, Uncertainties, and Business (2)
+This vote triggered among the media, financial and European political elite a “shock”, consternation, … Continue reading Lessons from and for the Brexit – Geopolitics, Uncertainties, and Business (2)

 Editorial – Geopolitics also matters for businesses – Among the big changes that the “Ukraine and Crimea crisis” are bringing or catalyzing, we may be seeing the end of the hegemonic belief that economics, and “business” only matter.
-Now that the E.U., its European members and the U.S. could be moving towards sanctions against Russia … Continue reading The Red (Team) Analysis Weekly 144, Geopolitics also matters for businesses
+Now that the E.U., its European members and the U.S. could be moving towards sanctions against Russia – … Continue reading The Red (Team) Analysis Weekly 144, Geopolitics also matters for businesses